MrPhuzzles/Incredibly-Secure-Passwords/README.md

 Incredibly Secure Passwords is a nifty password generator that allows you to keep your various accounts safe from any potential breach.
 You can choose from multiple criteria in-line with your comfortability and even customize the length!

+Below you can read through my thought process while editing the starter code for this app.
+There will also be screenshots and a delpoyed live URL below too.

 ## The Journey!
 I started off simple by declaring the variables needed in terms of password criteria.
 This was mainly just lower and upper case characters, numbers and symbols.
 Then I stored the password area into a variable so it could be selected later.